 Healthy skin hosts a balanced microbiome.
 Vitamin D supports this balance by enhancing the production of antimicrobial peptides that selectively control harmful bacteria.

-This helps reduce acne-causing bacterial dominance without damaging beneficial microbes — unlike harsh topical treatments.
+Vitamin D helps reduce acne-causing bacterial dominance without damaging beneficial microbes — unlike harsh topical treatments that can disrupt the entire skin microbiome.

 Who Benefits Most from Vitamin D for Acne?